Table of Contents

 Ultrasonography can be used to assess superficial vessels and detect morphological changes.
 The thickness of the vessel walls can also be determined this way.
-Doppler sonography offers a good, non-invasive way to take a better look at the vessels.
-It is used for both the closure and perfusion measurement and the determination of the ankle-brachial index, as well as to measure the flow velocity pulses.
+Doppler sonography offers a good, non-invasive way to assess the vessels.
+It is used for both closure and perfusion measurement and for the determination of the ankle-brachial index, as well as to measure flow velocity pulses.

-The (color) duplex sonography combines the two methods, and allows the examination of morphologically conspicuous vessel sections and gives a color code, depending on the flow direction of the blood.
-The intravascular ultrasound (IVUS) can be used to assess the coronary arteries.
+Duplex (color) sonography combines the B-mode and Doppler ultrasound modalities, and allows the examination of morphologically conspicuous vessel sections, yielding a color code depending on the flow direction of the blood.
+Intravascular ultrasound (IVUS) can be used to assess the coronary arteries.

-An echocardiogram can be done to assess cardiac function (cardiac structure, ejection fraction, contractility)
+Echocardiography can be conducted to assess cardiac function (cardiac structure, ejection fraction, contractility)

-CT and MR angiography also offer the advantage of non-invasive diagnostics over conventional angiography.
+CT and MR angiography also offer the advantage of non-invasive diagnosis over conventional angiography.
 The presentation is detailed and enables 3D reconstruction for precise treatment planning.
-The CT angiography offers a rapid assessment especially in emergency diagnosis, whereas MR angiography has the advantage of low radiation exposure.
+CT angiography offers a rapid assessment especially in emergency diagnosis, whereas MR angiography has the advantage of low radiation exposure.

-Initially, there a deposit of LDL cholesterol in the intima of the vessel walls occurs.
-This is oxidized, and it is followed by a local inflammatory response, so monocytes migrate into the tissue.
-If they phagocytize the LDL cholesterol, foam cells with embedded lipid droplets are created.
-These early atherosclerotic lesions are referred to as fatty streaks and occur especially in areas with high mechanical stress (for example at the proximal left anterior descending artery (LAD), or at the carotid bifurcation).
+Initially, a deposit of LDL cholesterol in the intima of the vessel walls occurs.
+This is oxidized, and is followed by a local inflammatory response, so monocytes migrate into the tissue.
+If these monocytes phagocytize the LDL cholesterol, foam cells with embedded lipid droplets are created.
+These early atherosclerotic lesions are referred to as fatty streaks and especially occur in areas with high mechanical stress (for example at the proximal left anterior descending artery (LAD), or at the carotid bifurcation).

 The fatty core is surrounded by connective tissue and is not accessible from the outside so that the stored LDL cholesterol cannot be degraded.
 These plaques may contain newly formed vessels that originate from the vasa vasorum and can cause bleeding into the plaque.

 In the growing plaques, calcium is also accumulated.
 Tears in the endothelium activate the coagulation cascade, causing thrombosis.
 The plaques initially develop extraluminally.
 If more than 40% of the lumen is obstructed, stenosis of the vessel occurs.
-Due to damage of the vascular wall, NO synthesis is also disrupted, which causes endothelial dysfunction.
+Due to damage of the vascular wall, nitric oxide synthesis is also disrupted, which causes endothelial dysfunction.

-Plaques that have a large fatty core and only a thin fibrous cap are at risk to rupture.
-The coagulation system is so strongly activated under certain circumstances that it can lead to a complete thrombotic occlusion of a vessel.
-90 % of the closures in a myocardial infarction are due to this.
+Plaques that have a large fatty core and only a thin fibrous cap are at risk of rupture.
+The coagulation system is so strongly activated under certain circumstances that it can lead to complete thrombotic occlusion of a vessel.
+Ninety percent of the closures in myocardial infarction are due to this.

-The release of cholesterol due to a plaque rupture can cause cholesterol embolisms by spreading to remote vessels, such as in kidney.
+The release of cholesterol due to a plaque rupture can cause cholesterol embolisms that spread to remote vessels such as in the kidney.

-Whether endothelial dysfunction (“Response-to-Injury Hypothesis”) or the oxidation of LDL cholesterol (“lipoprotein induced-atherosclerosis hypothesis”) is ultimately the starting point of plaque formation is still unclear and controversial.
+It is unclear whether endothelial dysfunction (‘response-to-injury hypothesis’) or the oxidation of LDL cholesterol (‘lipoprotein-induced atherosclerosis hypothesis’) is ultimately the starting point of plaque formation.

 Vascular diseases similar to atherosclerosis

-In addition to atherosclerosis, there are other vascular diseases that cause structural wall changes and thus, lead to stenosis.
-Examples include inflammatory diseases, which however cause only 5% of stenotic vascular diseases.
-Cause of the inflammatory processes may be autoimmune or infectious processes, wherein the autoimmune clearly prevail.
+Apart from atherosclerosis, there are other vascular diseases that cause structural wall changes and thus, lead to stenosis.
+Examples include inflammatory diseases, which cause 5% of stenotic vascular diseases.
+The cause of the inflammatory processes may be autoimmune or infectious; the autoimmune processes are more serious.

 Autoimmune diseases similar to atherosclerosis

 Mechanical damage to arterial vessels can also cause stenosis.
-This can be caused by trauma or surrounding tissue.
-Even benign tumors can have vasoconstrictive results.
+This can result from trauma or surrounding tissue.
+Even benign tumors can have vasoconstrictive effects.
 In malignant tumors, the vascular wall can also be affected by infiltrative growth.

-Include lifestyle changes, pharmacological, and surgical.
-All are aimed at reduction of risk factors.
+Treatment includes lifestyle changes and pharmacological and surgical therapy.
+All are aimed at the reduction of risk factors.

-Include weight normalization in combination with sufficient exercises, such as jogging, swimming or cycling, and a healthy, fat-modified diet.
-Smoking cessation is also important, as well as avoiding stress.
+Weight normalization in combination with sufficient exercise such as jogging, swimming, or cycling, and a healthy, fat-modified diet are helpful.
+Smoking cessation is also important, as well as stress avoidance.

-- Can improve symptoms by encouraging the formation of new, collateral blood vessels and improving muscle efficiency
+- Walking regularly for at least 30 continuous minutes 3 times per week can improve symptoms by encouraging the formation of new, collateral blood vessels and improving muscle efficiency

 - Many patients experience a dramatic increase in the distance they are able to walk without pain